GED Language Arts Study Guide: Interpreting Nonfiction

 - Does the author’s word choice suggest they have a strong opinion about their subject?

-Let’s examine a brief example and see what we can discover about point of view and tone.
+Let’s examine a brief example and see if we can identify the tone and point of view.

 Space tourism may be the next big thing, but it is wasteful, unnecessary, and horrible for the environment.
 As a career astronomer, I want to inspire the next generation to look up at the stars with wonder.
 Shooting celebrities into orbit sends the wrong message to kids about why space is important.